TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-11-12-will-autowired-arrays-finally-deprecate-tags-in-symfony-and-nette.md

     I'm very happy to see that collectors are getting to the core of DI components of PHP frameworks.
 Tags, extensions, compiler passes and `autoconfigure` now became workarounds.
 Collectors are now in the best place they can... **the PHP code**.

-tweet: "New Post on My Blog: Can Autowired Arrays Finally Deprecate Tags in #symfony and #nettefw?    #collector #nettefw30 #php #simplestupid"

 updated_since: "February 2021"
 updated_message: |